-We have audited the accompanying consolidated balance sheets of AZZ Inc. as of February 28, 2017 and February 29, 2016 and the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended February 28, 2017.
-Our audits also included the financial statement schedule listed in Item 15 of this Form 10-K. We have also audited AZZ Inc.'s internal control over financial reporting as of February 28, 2017, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-AZZ Inc.'s management is responsible for these financial statements, financial statement schedule, maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
-Our responsibility is to express an opinion on these financial statements, financial statement schedule and to express an opinion on the company's internal control over financial reporting based on our audits.
+We have audited the accompanying consolidated balance sheets of AZZ Inc. (the "Company") as of February 28, 2017 and February 29, 2016 and the related consolidated statements of income, comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended February 28, 2017.
+In connection with our audits of the consolidated financial statements, we have also audited the financial statement schedule as of and for the three years in the period ended February 28, 2017 listed in Item 15 of this Form 10-K/A. We have also audited AZZ Inc.'s internal control over financial reporting as of February 28, 2017, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+The Company's management is responsible for the financial statements, the financial statement schedule, maintaining effective internal control over financial reporting, and its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
+Our responsibility is to express an opinion on these financial statements and financial statement schedule as of February 28, 2017 and February 29, 2016 and for each of the three years in the period ended February 28, 2017 and on the Company's internal control over financial reporting as of February 28, 2017 based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements and the schedule are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
-Our audits of the financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
+An audit of the financial statements includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements and financial statement schedule.
 Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
-Our audits also included performing such other procedures as we considered necessary in the circumstances.
+Our audit of internal control over financial reporting also included performing such other procedures as we considered necessary in the circumstances.
 We believe that our audits provide a reasonable basis for our opinions.